alexzanderr/rust-typeracer/todo/DONE.md

 - [x] add option to mute (`Soloud::set_volume(0.0)?;`) the song in the middle of the game for this we need a music menu to control what will happen with the music

+- [x] add auto detection of window lostfocus and then the game should pause automatically